apache/drill/_docs/data-sources-and-file-formats/020-hive-to-drill-data-type-mapping.md

 * TINYINT and SMALLINT
    Cast these types to INTEGER.
 * BINARY
   Cast the Hive BINARY type to VARCHAR.

+{% include startnote.html %}In the 1.7 release, Drill automatically converts the Hive CHAR data type to VARCHAR.
+You no longer need to cast the Hive CHAR data type to VARCHAR when querying Hive tables.{% include endnote.html %}

 ## Map of SQL and Hive Types
 <!-- See DRILL-1570 -->